WebOfTrust/WOT-terms/_terms/glossary/authoritative.md

 ## Definition
-Established control [authority](authority) over an identifier, that has received attestations to it, e.g. it's been verified to it's root-of-trust.
-So the (control over the) identifier is authoritative because it can be considered accurate, renowned, honourable and / or respected.\
+Established control [authority](authority) over an identifier, that has received attestations to it, e.g. control over the identifier has been verified to its root-of-trust.
+So the (control over the) identifier is 'authoritative' because it can be considered accurate, renowned, honourable and / or respected.\
 Also used to describe [PKI](PKI) key pairs that have this feature.

 ## Four A’s of secure data control